saikatgpae/saikat-portfolio/README.md

 # Project Name
 Portfolio: setup and mobile version skeleton

-> This project is to create personal portfolio
+> This project is to create personal portfolio for mbile use.

 ## Built With